 A fitness and wellness coordinator is someone who works for a gym or health facility and coordinates or plans all of their fitness and wellness activities - such as exercise classes, health seminars, and special events.
 The coordinator may also be responsible for performing a variety of administrative tasks for the facility.
 They help people stay fit and healthy, and help a gym or other fitness facility stay organized and in accordance with any national, state, or local laws and regulations.

 Would you make a good fitness and wellness coordinator?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A fitness and wellness coordinator performs many different tasks to help a gym or health and fitness center stay in tip-top shape.
 One of the main duties of a fitness and wellness coordinator is to plan and schedule all of a fitness center's group exercise classes.
 This is usually updated on a monthly, quarterly, semesterly, or yearly basis.
 The coordinator is also responsible for hiring the instructors of the fitness classes, the gym's personal trainers, and other personnel.